Lewiston, Idaho: The Orchards

 The heavily residential southern half of the city is referred to as "The Orchards".
 This area is much higher in elevation than downtown, at about 1400 ft, and is named for the fruit orchards that previously covered the area.
 Formerly unincorporated, it was annexed in late 1969, which nearly doubled the city's population and doubled the area of the city.
 There is little sign of any orchards today, although there is a wide proliferation of fruit trees in the backyards of many residences in this area of town.
 The Lewiston-Nez Perce County Airport is located on the western edge of the Orchards plateau at 1438 ft above sea level, with Bryden Canyon Road providing westbound access via the Southway Bridge into Clarkston.

 Climate

 Lewiston experiences a semi-arid climate (Köppen BSk) with occasionally cold, but short, winters, mostly influenced by mild Pacific air, and hot, dry summers.
 The monthly daily average temperature ranges from 35.2 °F in December to 75.8 °F in July; the temperature reaches 100 °F on 7.7 afternoons, 90 °F on 42 afternoons, and does not rise above freezing on 14 afternoons annually.
+The last year that Lewiston did not reach 100 °F was back in 1995.
 Precipitation averages 12.31 in annually, including an average seasonal snowfall of 10.5 in.